-From the moment you see those two pink lines pop up you will have a bunch of people giving you a ton of advice whether you want it or not.
+From the moment you see those two pink lines pop up, you will have a bunch of people giving you a ton of advice whether you want it or not.
 Most of the time, all this unsolicited information is well-meaning, but it can still be annoying and overwhelming.
 For me, most of what I wanted to learn as a new mom I could find by reading books, researching, or talking to friends who already had kids and talking to my doctor or midwife.
-But, looking back now, there were just a handful of things that never really got discussed and I kinda wish someone had shared them with me.
+But, looking back now, there were just a handful of things that never really got discussed, and I kind of wish someone had shared them with me.

 1. You will feel bored and lonely.